 Knijn Bowling: (Rivierenbuurt) Great for older kids.
 The party package comprises bowling, food, games, singing and a disco.
 For younger kids, you can book bumpers to help them channel the balls.

-The Little Gym: ♦ AMR 2016 Winner: Best Class for Younger Children♦ (Buitenveldert) A fun, high-energy option for kids aged 1-12, located close to the Amstel Park.
+The Little Gym: (Buitenveldert) A fun, high-energy option for kids aged 1-12, located close to the Amstel Park.
 The venue provides the invitations and decorations and two instructors oversee the gymnastics.
 Weekends only.
 Book ahead.

 Mountain Network: (West) A climbing party for children aged 7+, located a short walk from the Erasmuspark.
-A professional instructor ensures 1.5 hours of fun climbing a 16-metre climbing wall.
+Professional instructors ensure 1.5 hours of fun climbing a 16-metre climbing wall and a 'boulder' room.

 De Natureluur: (Nieuw West) For an outdoors party with a choice of adventurous themes, this place is great.
 Suitable for 4-12-year-olds, with different formats for different age groups.